RunestoneInteractive/thinkcspy/_sources/PythonTurtle/Therandommodule.rst

 Press the run button a number of times.
 Note that the values change each time.
 These are random numbers.

 The ``randrange`` function generates an integer between its lower and upper argument, using the same semantics as ``range`` --- so the lower bound is included, but the upper bound is excluded.
 All the values have an equal probability of occurring (i.e. the results are *uniformly* distributed).

 The ``random()`` function returns a floating point number in the range [0.0, 1.0) --- the square bracket means "closed interval on the left" and the round parenthesis means "open interval on the right".
 In other words, 0.0 is possible, but all returned numbers will be strictly less than 1.0.
 It is usual to *scale* the results after calling this method, to get them into a range suitable for your application.

-In the
-case shown here, we've converted the result of the method call to a number in the range [0.0, 5.0).
+In the case shown below, we've converted the result of the method call to a number in the range [0.0, 5.0).
 Once more, these are uniformly distributed numbers --- numbers close to 0 are just as likely to occur as numbers close to 0.5, or numbers close to 1.0.
 If you continue to press the run button you will see random values between 0.0 and up to but not including 5.0.

 .. activecode:: chmodule_rand2